 30 Worst Vacation Habits for Your Waistline

 Vacations are a much-needed, well-deserved break from life at work and home.
 And while it might feel like a time to treat yourself, the free-spirited high can come crashing down when you realize your R&R is taking a major toll on your waistline.
 Giving your diet and exercise routine a break when you go bon voyage can mean that you're in for some serious fitness setbacks.

-It might come at no surprise that vacation days can cause weight gain, but it's not just the alcohol that's doing it.
+While it might come at no surprise that vacation days can cause weight gain, it's not just the alcohol that's doing it.

 Between skipped workouts, lazy days by the pool, and extra-indulgent restaurant meals, there are plenty of vacation mistakes that are wrecking your body goals.
 So, read up on these worst vacation habits so you can come home feeling fit and not fat.

-While complimentary WiFi and a flat-screen TV are nice, we're talking about the amenities that will help you maintain your body goals.
+While complimentary WiFi and a flat-screen TV are nice, we're talking about the amenities that will help you avoid vacation weight gain and maintain your body goals.
 Picking a hotel that has a fridge in your room will make it easier for you to stock up on healthy snacks like Greek yogurt, veggies, hummus, cheese, and fruit.
 No fridge?
 You can still load up on non-perishables like granola bars, beef jerky, popcorn, and nuts.
 Just as important as getting a room with a kitchen (and a view) is choosing a hotel that has a gym.
 While running outside or doing an ab routine in your hotel room will suffice, it's easier to stick to your daily routine with a gym—plus, having one won't give you another excuse to not work out.

 Certain kinds of vacations—like road trips—make it harder than others to maintain a healthy diet or workout routine.
 While a road trip is a great opportunity to tour the country, the essence of the vacation is sitting stationary in a car all day.
 Besides lacking time for exercise, sitting in a car all day is a little boring, and when you're bored, you lose your ability to make smart food choices.
 According to a study in the Journal of Health Psychology, you become an "emotional eater" who can not only make the wrong food choices, but you can also eat more of those fattening foods than you normally would.

 Surrounding yourself with good people isn't just beneficial for your sanity, it can also help keep you healthy on vacations!
 Your friends are so influential in your life that, according to research from the New England Journal of Medicine, when a friend becomes obese, it ups your chance of obesity by up to 57 percent.
 If your travel buddies are planning on just sunbathing at the beach all day, you're most likely going to do the same.
 Travel with friends who share your flat-belly lifestyle habits, whether it be going to the gym or staying in one night to cook a meal, or choosing exciting activities.

 Whether it be endless buffets or trying a bunch of new, foreign dishes, vacations often revolve around food.
 It's certainly tempting to try everything and never reject the food that is offered to you.
 But just because it's in front of your face (or free), doesn't mean you have to try everything.
 It might be a little taste here and there, but those calories can add up over the course of the day.
-It's fine to give into indulgences—in fact, it can help you lose weight—but you have to choose them wisely and plan accordingly.
+It's fine to give in to indulgences—in fact, it can help you lose weight—but you have to choose them wisely and plan accordingly.

 A frozen margarita, pina colada, or strawberry daiquiri can add hundreds of calories and over 50 grams of sugar (the daily limit, according to the FDA) to your daily diet.
 Bad for your health, and your waistline.
 Sarah-Jane Bedwell, RD, LDN explains, "When simple sugar is consumed in excess, the sugar molecules combine with proteins in the body and form compounds that can damage the skin's collagen.
 This, in turn, has an aging effect."
 Drinks on the rocks are typically lower in calories than frozen blends, or you can go for a glass of wine, like celebrity trainer and author of Eat This, Not That! for Abs Mark Langowski.
 Wine is packed with antioxidants and can actually help you burn belly fat.

 Bottomless mimosas at breakfast, pina coladas by the pool, sangria at sunset, and martinis at midnight.
 A big part of vacations is kicking back and enjoying a few libations—yes, you not only deserve it, but there are some surprising, healthy benefits of alcohol.
 But you don't want to be boozing from start-to-finish at every meal.
 Not only are you consuming empty calories, but the alcohol will dehydrate your body, leading to fatigue and mistaking thirst for hunger.
 The best way to tackle vacation is by making a plan for when you're going to drink alcoholic beverages and how many you will consume, and be sure to continue to drink water between alcoholic beverages.

 One of the biggest reasons we choose to avoid working out on vacation?
 No time.
 Trying to squeeze in gym time when you have a packed vacation schedule can seem impossible.
 Plus, if you want to work out in the middle of the day, you either feel like you're interrupting other people's schedules or you feel left out if they're doing a fun activity.
 Make time to work out in the morning.
 Not only are morning exercisers most likely to stick with their fitness routine on the road, but this is also a way not to disrupt your travel buddies' schedules.
 Taking a walk before breakfast is an easy way to make time while on vacation.

 Travel is already taxing on the body, but losing sleep is even more so.
 Typically, one of three things happens when you stay up late: You will either lose sleep if you try to maintain your sleep schedule, you end up sleeping in and missing your workout window, or you wind up so fatigued during the day that you won't have the energy to work out.
 Even worse, the later you stay up, the greater chance there is of you making poor decisions when it comes to ordering another drink or getting the late night munchies.
 Getting an adequate amount of sleep—around 7-8 hours a night—will help you feel rested, energized, and it can help keep your immune system strong so you can stay healthy on your trip.